okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/use-macros/index.md

 #### <span v-pre>`{{themedStylesUrl}}`</span>

-Inserts the href for the themed style sheet.
+Inserts the href for the themed style sheet

 Example: